Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Marshmallows gathered from a field in the Otisco Valley

-Using a specialized forklift, farmers collect each marshmallow once they’ve matured, carefully stacking them to deliver to processing facilities across the state.
+Once the marshmallows have matured, farmers use a specialized forklift to collect them, carefully stacking them to deliver them to processing facilities across the state.

 2. Marshmallow Processing & Distribution